 Conservation at Sutton House

-It’s a bit different to normal housekeeping!
+Conservation at Sutton House is a bit different to normal housekeeping!
 The work we do here is called preventative conservation, as it’s much better to prevent damage than to repair it once it’s occurred.
 There are a few things that can cause this damage, known as the ‘agents of deterioration’.
 The most evident is dust, which can be corrosive if left on surfaces to accumulate, and less evident ones include light, relative humidity and pests.

 Have you ever noticed the little black floor traps around Sutton House?
-We use those to observe pest activity, and they alert us to when there are too many insects - which like to nibble on our collection.
+We use those to observe pest activity, and they alert us when there are too many insects - which like to nibble on our collection.

 You might also have seen little blue squares of fabric within cardboard borders in various places: these record the amount of light that falls on our highly sensitive objects each year.
 Light causes colours in organic materials such as wood, textiles and paper to fade.